Sheriff Michael J. Brown, Chairman of the Board/Co-Founder

 Robin Sundquist found her way to Virginia and joined the Bedford County Sheriff’s Office in 1998.
 She was on the original development team of Operation Blue Ridge Thunder, which was one of only ten Internet Crimes Task Forces in the nation.
 After growing up in Massachusetts, her career was in corporate America where she served as an International Marketing Manager with a Fortune 500 company for 10+ years traveling throughout the country and overseas.
 Robin is a graduate of Fisher College in Boston and is an active equestrian enthusiast.
 Robin is the Administrative Officer to the Sheriff, grant writer for the agency and manages the numerous administrative duties for the Safe Surfin’ Foundation.

-Deputy Randall E. Smith, Jr., Director of Education
+Randall E. Smith, Jr. Chief of Police, Retired, Director of Education

 Deputy Smith began his career with the Liberty University Police Department in December 1993.
 During his 15 years at the Police Department he worked as a Patrol Officer, Corporal, Sergeant, First Sergeant, and Lieutenant of the Investigation Bureau and Special Operations Division.
 In December 2001, Investigator Smith was promoted to Chief of Police for Liberty University.

 Deputy Smith is certified by the Department of Criminal Justice Services as a Law Enforcement General Instructor, Firearms Instructor, Personal Protection Specialist, SWAT School certified, Advanced Law Enforcement Rapid Response Training, Terrorism and Prevention Trainer, Private Investigator, and also a Crime Prevention Specialists for the Commonwealth of Virginia who is working to obtain his National Crime Prevention Specialists Certification in the near future.